 Is It Legal To Bet On Football In The Philippines?

 Yes.
 Philippine gambling laws permit betting on sports.
 Residents have several domestic options through PAGCOR, the governing body on gambling in the region.
-There are multiple brick-and-mortar operations as well as online and over-the-phone services through MegaSportsWorld, a PAGCOR entity.
+There are multiple brick-and-mortar operations as well as over-the-phone and (very) limited online services offered through MegaSportsWorld, a PAGCOR entity.

 For residents looking to use offshore sites, it is legal to bet through these operations if the site is licensed and regulated.
 Whether you choose to bet through PAGCOR or through licensed offshore sites is completely up to you!